KDKA (AM)

-KDKA is a class A, clear channel, AM radio station, licensed to Pittsburgh, Pennsylvania, owned and operated by Audacy, Inc. Its radio studios are located at the combined Audacy Pittsburgh facility in the Foster Plaza on Holiday Drive in Green Tree, and its transmitter site is at Allison Park.
+KDKA is a class A, clear channel, AM radio station, licensed to Pittsburgh, Pennsylvania.
+Owned and operated by Audacy, Inc. and the market affiliate for ABC News Radio, Its radio studios are located at the combined Audacy Pittsburgh facility in the Foster Plaza on Holiday Drive in Green Tree, and its transmitter site is at Allison Park.
 The station's programming is also carried over 93.7 KDKA-FM's HD2 digital subchannel, and is simulcast on FM translator W261AX at 100.1 MHz.

 KDKA features a news/talk radio format.
 Operating with a transmitter power of 50000 watts non-directional, the station can be heard during daylight hours throughout central and western Pennsylvania, along with portions of the adjacent states of Ohio, West Virginia, and Maryland.
 Under the right conditions, it can also be heard in far western New York State and the southernmost part of the Canadian province of Ontario.
 At night, KDKA can be heard across much of the Eastern United States and Eastern Canada with a good radio.
 The station serves as western Pennsylvania's Primary Entry Point for the Emergency Alert System.

 KDKA has described itself as the "Pioneer Broadcasting Station of the World".
 It is considered by many historians as the first commercially licensed radio station.
 Initially using the temporarily assigned "special amateur" call sign of 8ZZ, it traces its beginning to its broadcast of the Harding-Cox presidential election results on the evening of November 2, 1920.